ska-sa/katcp-python/doc/tutorial.rst

         # Finally stop the ioloop so that the program exits
         ioloop.stop()

-    # Note, katcp.resource_client.ThreadSafeKATCPClientResourceWrapper can be use to
+    # Note, katcp.resource_client.ThreadSafeKATCPClientResourceWrapper can be used to
     # turn the client into a 'blocking' client for use in e.g. ipython.
 It will turn
     # all functions that return tornado futures into blocking calls, and will bounce
     # all method calls through the ioloop.
 In this case the ioloop must be started